BotBotMe/botbot-web/docs/getting_started.rst

     12:14:42 bot.1     | 2013/09/19 12:14:42 config.Channel: [#botbot-test ]
     12:14:42 bot.1     | 2013/09/19 12:14:42 [RAW1] -->JOIN #botbot-test

-7. In your IRC client, join `#botbot-dev <irc://irc.freenode.net:6667/botbot-test>`_.
+7. In your IRC client, join `#botbot-test <irc://irc.freenode.net:6667/botbot-test>`_.
 Try issuing a `ping` command (using your bot's nick in place of "mybot").
 The bot should respond with a friendly message.
 8. Go back to the home page ``http://localhost:8000``, you should see the channel listed as a public channel.
 9. **Add another Active Plugin** and this time select **Logger**.
 10. **Save**.
 Your ``honcho`` console should once again show a refresh